TheScienceMuseum/web-design-system/fractal/docs/06-logos.md

-> Given that all sites include all the museum logos, what with header and footer, it probably makes sense to sprite this in white and black variations.
+> Given that all sites include all the museum logos, what with header and footer, it probably makes sense to sprite this.

 > We should also pull all favicon sets from here too? as component example?